 Today, Gist Piano Center operates a 14,000 square foot facility in Louisville 15 feet from its original Poplar Level and Watterson Expressway location.
 Within that two-story building, Gist provides piano tuning, moving, repair, refinish, restoration and rebuilding services – as well as a full retail sales space and an 70-seat recital facility.
 In October of 2008, Gist moved his Lexington store to a new shopping center on Harrodsburg Road, where he currently maintains a 5400 square feet retail space, lessons facility and recital hall.

 In January of 2014, Ron Gist decided to pass his legacy on to a new generation.
 His son John, who spent his entire life growing up around the piano business, and industry veteran James Harding, formed a new partnership aimed at bringing Ron Gist's relationship-based business model to new MidWest communities.
-With the help of his mother, Amanda, and some advice from his dad, John now runs Gist Piano Center's daily operations.
+With the help of John's mother, Amanda, and some advice from Ron Gist himself, John and James now run Gist Piano Center's daily operations.
 Gist now employs over twenty industry professionals (most of whom tune, refinish, repair or rebuild pianos) and maintains active relationships with The Kentucky Center, The Louisville Orchestra, The University of Louisville and the Lexington Philharmonic.

 On November 7, 2009, Gist Piano Center launched the new Partners in Education initiative (PIE) with a live swing piano concert featuring Steinway Artist, Judy Carmichael.
 “With messages of doom about state deficits and budget cuts filling the news and school music programs falling like autumn leaves all over Kentucky,” said company V.P, John Gist, “the need for greater community support for the Arts has never been more clear.”